-The Department of Economics requests proposals for the Kriens Fund for Economics Student Research Awards for 2012-13.
+The Department of Economics requests proposals for the Kriens Fund for Economics Student Research Awards.
 Research funding request must specify a proposed project and an identified project mentor from the economics faculty.
 The award supports basic research that enhances understanding of a well-defined economics research question.
 While not a requirement for funding, award allocation includes a preference for funding projects seeking solutions and outcomes that promote land management and conservation.

 The Economics Department faculty will evaluate each proposal and make awards on a competitive basis.
 Decisions will be based on the clarity, strength and completeness of the written proposal, appropriateness of the proposed budget, and strength of a supporting letter from the faculty advisor.